Updated May 24

 I argued that this whole scenario reflects common notions about spirit possession.
 Quite simply, wicked spirits are out to get you.
 They want to take possession of your body.
 Failing that, they'll take an animal or even a building, but they want to move up to humans if they can.
 I found direct support for such notions in X Atencio's 1968 show script.
 You will recall that the Ghost Host was going to warn us that we needed to be wary of the raven, since the spirit now possessing the "wretched raven's mortal being" may want to "better itself."
 Significantly, it was not felt necessary to explain what the GH meant by that.
 I further noted that the basic idea cluster concerning hostile spirit possession could be found in the Gospels, and it may well be that in the 1960s you could safely assume that a significant percentage of the general public had at least some cursory familiarity with that material.
 (Alas, no more.
 I teach a Bible survey course at a local college, and you can't even depend on kids knowing about Noah's Ark these days.)

 In the Haunted Mansion, we see that the spirits are quite happy once they're able to materialize in their very own, visible, astral bodies.
-This is original; this is the ride's own comic twist on the idea cluster that serves as a premise for the whole.
+This is the ride's comic twist on the idea cluster that serves as a premise for the whole.

 Call this the Spirit Possession paradigm.